-Adam Smith Hates Your Guts: If you shift the difficulty to Master level, the secret shops in Ginza multiply their prices.
+Adam Smith Hates Your Guts: If you shift the difficulty to Master level, the secret shops in Ginza triple their prices!
 Not that anything was cheap in there to start with.
+Say you wanted to get the Genke Rindo set of armor.
+You would only be able to buy one piece of the set, whereas, with the same amount of Macca, on the Prentice difficulty, you could buy the ENTIRE set.

-Hariti has her son Priyankara kidnapped by human Hunters and she has no idea what happened to him.
+Hariti has her son Priyankara kidnapped and she has no idea what happened to him.
 Thankfully Flynn can save the boy and reunite mother and son.

 Parents sending their children to Roppongi Hills when the Ashura-kai promise their children will have a future.
 They don't mention what that future will be.
 One mother even breaks down once the war starts since she sent her son there recently believing they could take care of him better than her.